Grant Fritchey is a SQL Server MVP with over 20 years experience in IT including time spent in support and development.

 Mickey Stuewe has been working with SQL Server and other Microsoft development products for twenty years.
 Her focus is on database development and report design using the SQL Server stack.
 She is an active blogger and contributes to sites such as SQL Server Central and SQL Server Mag.
 She co-authored the book, SQL Server 2012 Reporting Services Blueprints and has spoken at events such as PASS Summit, Dev Connections, and SQL in the City.
 She is also the co-leader and founder of the BIG PASS Community user group.

 Since 2005 David has worked on a number of tools for SQL Server beginning with SQL comparison and deployment tools.
 More recently David’s attention has been focused on bringing SQL Source Control to market.
 He is currently on a mission to bring the benefits of continuous integration and other Agile practices to database development teams.

 John ‘s association with Redgate began in 2006 when he served on Redgate’s first Council of Advisors, and he joined Redgate full-time in 2011.
 John has over 20 years of experience in product management and general management positions in large and small software companies including Wonderware, Quest and Rockwell Automation.

 Software Engineer, Redgate

 David started coding when he was 10, after a brief stint pretending to be an academic he joined the Redgate in 2009 as a software developer and has worked on many different products over the years.
-Currently he’s working in the Deployment Manager team, and is one of the six Build Masters at Redgate.
-David has presented twice at UK SQL Bits conferences, at various SQL in the City events since 2011 and recently at DDD East Anglia.
+Currently he’s working in the DLM Dashboard team, and is one of the six Build Masters at Redgate.
+David has presented sessions at UK SQL Bits conferences, at various SQL in the City events since 2011, at NDC Oslo, Southern Fried Agile, and DDD East Anglia.